raza-analytics/Data-Analytics-Portfolio/README.md

 **Power BI:** Primary tool used for building the comprehensive BI dashboard and dark-themed UI.
 **Time Series Forecasting:** Utilized for predicting sales trends to assist in inventory planning.
 **Interactive Filters:** Implemented for Region and Category deep-dives.
-### 📊 Dataset & Methods:
+### 🛠️ Methodology & Workflow:
-**Data Source:** Historical business data from 2019-2020 covering 22K orders.
+**Data Context:** Analyzed an open-source retail dataset (22,000+ records) from 2019-2020.
-**ETL & Modeling:** Processed raw numbers into executive metrics, including a focus on Average Shipping Time (4 days).
+**ETL & KPI Development:** Transformed raw data into executive-level metrics, ensuring data integrity and calculating KPIs like Average Shipping Time.
-**Forecasting:** Developed a 15-day sales forecast model to move from descriptive to predictive analytics.
+**Predictive Analytics:** Developed a 15-day sales forecast using time-series analysis to bridge the gap between descriptive and predictive reporting.
-**Design:** Focused on a clean, professional dark-themed layout optimized for stakeholder scannability.
+**Design Strategy:** Leveraged a clean, professional dark-themed layout optimized for stakeholder scannability and regional deep-dives.
 ### 💡 Key Insights & Business Impact:
 **High-Level Performance:** Analyzed a total of $1.6M in Sales and $175K in Profit.
 **Geographic Strengths:** Identified California as the leading state with $0.34M in sales.